If it weren’t for Benning Wentworth, Vermont probably wouldn’t exist.

 By the mid-18th century, there weren’t many King’s Masts left in what is now New Hampshire.
-But there were farther west.
-In 1749, Benning Wentworth issued the first New Hampshire Land Grants for a future town named after himself -- Bennington.
+But King’s Masts abounded farther west.
+In 1749, Benning Wentworth issued the first New Hampshire Land Grants for a future town named after himself — Bennington.

 Many of the 134 grants that followed became towns.
 Wentworth named them after well-known men of the day to win their support for his westward expansion of New Hampshire.
-Rutland, for example, was named for John Manners, 3rd Duke of Rutland.
+He named Rutland, for example, for John Manners, 3rd Duke of Rutland.

-The grants averaged six square miles, the size of a town, and were settled by middle-class farmers.
+The grants averaged six square miles, the size of a town.
+Middle-class farmers then settled the land.

 Benning Wentworth died on Oct.
 14, 1770, in Portsmouth, at the age of 74.
-Vermont would become a state on March 4, 1791.
-It's no accident that at the center of the Flag of Vermont stands a pine tree.
+Vermont entered the Union on March 4, 1791.
+And today at the center of the Flag of Vermont stands a pine tree.